lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **Permissionless interference / DDoS.** The single FIFO queue keeps concurrency entirely under VEBO control and avoids FWR-replay attack surface.
 - **PWR/FWR concurrency on one validator.** The consensus layer rejects a full withdrawal request while the validator still has an unprocessed partial withdrawal request.
 So if VEBO issues a PWR and then an FWR for the same validator, the FWR is rejected by the CL and must be re-requested later.
 To avoid this waste, **VEBO MUST NOT issue an FWR for a validator that still has an unprocessed PWR** — it should wait until the PWR is processed (or only ever escalate a validator from PWR to FWR across separate reports once the PWR has cleared).
 - **Balance-denominated TWG limit.** Changing the TWG rate limiter to bound extracted balance (instead of request count) caps how much stake can leave per frame, so a stream of large partial withdrawals cannot exceed the intended ETH-denominated limit.
 Note this makes FWRs the expensive request against the limit: an FWR consumes the validator's full max effective balance (up to 2048 ETH for `0x02`) from the frame budget, so a burst of FWRs can exhaust the TWG limit far faster than PWRs.
+The frame-budget floor (≥ 2048 ETH) and prefix-processing guarantee the queue still advances at least one request per frame in the worst case.
 - **EIP-7002 fee risk.** Organic-usage modeling shows fee escalation is a minimal credible risk at realistic batch sizes; turning `setPartialWithdrawals` off (FWR-only operation) provides a safe path under sustained extreme fees.
+- **No cost enforcement in FWR-only mode.** With the bond charge-back removed, the FWR-only fallback (exits fulfilled by the Validator Ejector via fee-less voluntary exits) carries no economic penalty for an operator that ignores an exit request — precisely the mode where the protocol prefers not to pay EIP-7002 fees itself.
+Accepted: the fallback is expected to be short-lived (fee spikes historically resolve quickly), and the protocol can still force any individual exit through EIP-7002 by paying the spiked fee if an operator stalls.
 - **Migration safety.** The explicit enable/disable control ensures active rebalancing cannot interfere with migration sequencing.
-- **Grace period.** Gating *triggering* (but not *receiving*) for new operators prevents newly onboarded operators from inducing immediate rebalancing pressure.
+- **Grace period.** Excluding new operators from the rebalancing calculation entirely (no contribution to `moduleStake`/`moduleTotalWeight`, not ranked, not targeted) prevents newly onboarded operators from inducing immediate rebalancing pressure.
+Residual risk: a drained operator can re-register under a fresh identity and re-receive stake through normal deposit allocation while immune to rebalancing for the grace window; this is bounded by CMv2 bond requirements and `ACTIVE_REBALANCING_RATE_LIMIT`.

 ## Failure Modes

 - **EIP-7002 fee spike** — mitigation: turn `setPartialWithdrawals` off for FWR-only operation; monitor execution-layer withdrawal-request fees.
 When `setPartialWithdrawals` is off, the VEBO demand-prediction phase (covering WQ requests) **must not count any queued-but-unexecuted PWRs** as covering demand — those PWRs may not be executed, so the demand they would have covered is re-covered by FWRs in the report.
+Queued PWRs still execute eventually (no dismissal), so the same demand can be covered twice; this over-withdrawal is accepted and returns to the buffer (see [switch semantics](#validatorsexitbusoracle--vebo-7002)).
 - **No-op / doomed requests** (validator already exiting, slashed, or otherwise unaffected by the request) — there is **no dismissal mechanism**: every queued request MUST still be executed to advance the FIFO, even if it takes no effect on the CL.

 ## Copyright